-Scaling Machu Picchu: Lares Trek vs Inca Trail
+Lares Trek vs Inca Trail

 So, you’re going to give Machu Picchu a crack.
+But you are struggling between Lares trek vs Inca Trail trek.

 I don’t blame you: the Peruvian Andes are right up there on most people’s bucket lists, and the 15th century citadel is well worth the trek.

-The question: which way should you go?
+The question: which Peru Machu Picchu trip should you choose?

 There are several options available to you when it comes to scaling Machu Picchu: the Lares Trek and the Inca Trail.
 In this short article I’ll give you the pros and cons of each of them, allowing you to make your own mind up: